 Blisters are an all too common consequence of breaking in new shoes or putting fashion before function when it comes to footwear.
 A blister is often the price of wearing those staggeringly-high stilettos or squeezing into shoes that don't fit.

 But what about dogs?
-Of course, our fur friends don't wear shoes, but can they still get blisters?
+Our fur friends don't wear shoes of course, but can they still get blisters?

 Can Dogs Get Blisters?

 Doggy blisters are often the result of a health problem like bacterial over-colonization, an autoimmune condition, or a skin disease like bullous pemphigoid.
 Blistering of the feet can also occur as a result of contact with an irritant or walking on hot pavement.
 Read on to learn about the different types of doggy blisters and how they differ from people blisters.
 To become further informed, check out our guide to Skin Blisters and Pustules in Dogs.

 A blister is basically a fluid-filled bubble on the surface of your dog's skin.
 Traditionally we think of blisters as being filled with a clear fluid (serum).
 If a blister is filled with pus, it has a different name — a pustule.
 A blister is formed when the topmost layers of skin cells lift away from the deeper layers.
 Fluid (serum) seeps into the dead space, and a blister develops.

 To determine if your dog has blisters, take a careful look at the affected area.
 You may see tiny blisters (vesicles).
 You are more likely to see small blisters than larger ones.
 This is because a dog will often rub and pop the mature blister and destroy the evidence, leaving behind an ulcer (a crater in the skin).